Money and Currency in Cuba

 We recommend that you check with your bank before you come to Cuba, and also have a back-up plan of obtaining cash in Cuba in case your credit card does not end up working.

 They can be exchanged at the CADECA and at some banks.
-The exchange surcharge for travelers cheques ranges from 3% to 6%.
+The exchange surcharge for travellers cheques ranges from 3% to 6%.
 BFI's (Banco Financiero Internacional) present exchange rate is $100USD = $93.12CUC.

 - Accepted: American Express, Visa, Thomas Cook, Citicorp and Mastercard.